apache/www-site/content/legal/resolved.md

 ### Including build tools in ASF products  {#build-tools}

-Many languages have developed an ecosystem of associated tools that aid in the building of artifacts for distribution.
-While such tools may not always be made available under an otherwise compatible license, specific tools have been OK'ed for inclusion in Apache distributions when used for that specific purpose.
+Many languages have developed ecosystems of associated tools that aid in the building of artifacts for distribution.
+While such tools may not always be made available under an otherwise compatible license, we have approved specific tools for inclusion in Apache distributions when they are used for that specific purpose.

 Note that the tool must not affect the licensing of the project source code.
-It is also expected that our use of the tooling to build our source code is its typical use.
+We also expect that our use of the tooling to build our source code is its typical use.

-To date, the following tools have been approved for such usage:
+To date, we have approved the following tools for such use:

 - The Autotools family of products, specifically:
     - [Autoconf](http://www.gnu.org/software/autoconf/)